 I love some of the brutalist mid century pieces created by Bernard Rooke, and remember these in my childhood home.
 I also greatly appreciate the output of the famous Leach Pottery in St Ives.
 Ceramics are abundant in Cornwall so there is no shortage of work to admire.

-What are your favourite materials to work with and why?
+What are your favourite materials to work with?